sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

   * Once all the files for the date is written to the appropriate folder, a _SUCCESS files is written into it.
 * The availability of ``_SUCCESS`` file triggers an event which is sent to a configured SQS queue.
 * Once the event reaches SQS, it triggers an AWS Lambda.
-* The AWS Lambda uses the Fire Insights REST API(http://docs.sparkflows.io/en/latest/rest-api-reference/workflow.html#execute) to execute a Workflow to process the new incoming files in the AWS S3 bucket.
+* The AWS Lambda uses the Fire Insights REST API (http://docs.sparkflows.io/en/latest/rest-api-reference/workflow.html#execute) to execute a workflow to process the new incoming files in the AWS S3 bucket.
 * If AWS Lambda fails, it sends the event to DLQ (Dead Letter Queue) to be appropriately handled.